tanyonghe/WITS-Robot/README.md

 # WiFi Interactive Tracking Sidekick Robot

-The WITS Robot is the best interactive companion that empowers all children to go on superhero adventures.
+The WITS Robot is an interactive robot companion that empowers children to go on superhero adventures.

 [Project Description](docs/Project.md)